-Trust is one of those social interactions that is crucial for getting things done with others.
-Boards are by no means exempt.
-When directors a faced with making strategically-important decisions, they must rely on their board colleagues, the chief executive and any other advisors who may have been invited to contribute.
-Then, having made a decision, the board needs to follow through, by ensuring the decision is implemented well.
-However, the sad reality is that levels of trust both between directors and with external stakeholder groups is often lower than is needed for effective decision-making.
+Trust is one of those social building blocks that is crucial for getting things done with others.
+Board work by no means exempt.
+When directors a faced with making strategically-important decisions, they must rely on information from and interaction with their board colleagues, the chief executive and any other advisors who may have been invited to contribute.
+Then, after consideration and having made a decision, the board needs to follow through, by ensuring the decision is implemented well.
+But, and sadly, the levels of trust both between directors and with external stakeholder groups is often lower than what is needed for effective decision-making.
 The following comments, originally published in 2016 by EpsenFuller (subsequently acquired by ZRG Partners), make the point deftly:

-That some directors do themselves no favours (through poor behaviour, malfeasance and demonstrations of hubris) is self-evident.
+That some directors do themselves no favours (through poor behaviour, malfeasance, hubris and failing to complete actions, for example) is self-evident.
 But all is not lost.
-The commentary includes several recommendations to enhance trust levels including scheduling meaningful evaluations, imposing term limits and ensuring independence of thought.
-Although not explicitly stated, high performing boards also reach agreement on the company's core purpose, the strategy to be pursued to achieve said purpose, and the values that will underpin behaviour standards, decision, and everything the company does and stands for.
+High levels of performance are possible—if all of the directors commit to working together (both as a board and with management) and reach agreement on the company's core purpose; the strategy to be pursued to achieve the agreed purpose; how performance will be measured; and the values that will underpin behaviour standards, decisions, and everything the company does and stands for.

-Perhaps if more boards embraced these recommendations and worked with the company's best interests to the fore, the trust problem that generates so much tension (not to mention column inches) would gradually become a thing of the past.
+Perhaps if more boards embraced this mindset (working together), with the company's best interests to the fore, the trust problem that generates so much tension (not to mention column inches) would gradually become a thing of the past.
 Is this expectation worth striving for, or do you think it is too ambitious?

 The 2018 edition of the Global Peter Drucker Forum was convened in Vienna, Austria this week.
 This post summarises insights from the second day (click here for insights from Day 1).
 I didn't take as many notes on the second day, preferring instead to sit, listen and dwell on what was said.
 (I also missed a couple of sessions, one to finalise my own preparations to speak; another to spend time privately with a two inspirational thinkers.)
 However, there were, for me, two speakers that really stamped their mark on the day, as follows: